NicholasFry/BroadwaterDistrictHeat/README.md

 If you are here to find GEOPHIRES software, this is the wrong place.
 See this repository to download the code: https://github.com/NREL/GEOPHIRES-v2

+12/26/2020
+Added GeoRePORT spreadsheet for review and modification